Predicting Scale-Up of Metal-Organic Framework Syntheses with Large Language Models

+Furthermore, our definition of a ``scalable'' positive relies on a gram-scale reporting threshold.
+The gram-scale threshold represents the minimum quantity at which a synthesis can meaningfully be discussed as a candidate for process scale-up, which is sufficient to conduct basic physicochemical characterization, BET measurement, and preliminary toxicology screening.
+While our dataset contains records with 100\,g (Supporting Information, Figure~S2), confirming that industrial-scale data exist, they remain highly sparse; using 100\,g as the positive threshold would reduce the training set to $\sim$20 examples, precluding any data-driven approach.
+We therefore adopt gram-scale as the lowest statistically viable threshold, acknowledging that true industrial scalability requires further validation beyond this literature-based proxy.

+Consequently, the set of confirmed successful scale-up protocols remains only in the hundreds, and thus the positive class, while informative, is still modest relative to the breadth of MOF chemistry.
+It is envisioned that, as more gram-scale, kilogram-scale, and pilot-oriented procedures appear in the literature, the \OurDatabase dataset should become more chemically diverse and more sharply calibrated across families of metals, linkers, and solvent systems.

-In summary, we show that scalability prediction for MOFs can be formulated as a literature-grounded positive-unlabeled learning problem and addressed effectively with LLMs.
-By constructing the ESU-MOF dataset and training on small-scale synthesis context, we obtained a model that identifies scalable MOF candidates with strong gold-benchmark accuracy (91.4\%) and, more importantly, high deployment ranking power.
-Conceptually, the study suggests that synthesis procedures contain latent information about future manufacturability well before industrial development begins.
-It is therefore conceivable that, when a new MOF is discovered, one may already estimate whether its path toward practical use is narrow or promising.
-Besides, for existing reported MOF protocols, this workflow can potentially identify overlooked ones that contain high scale-up potential and thus commercial interest.
-In this regard, LLM prediction of MOF scalability may become part of how the field decides which discoveries are truly ready to move from the laboratory toward commercial and industrial realization.
+In summary, we show that scale-up potential prediction for MOFs can be formulated as a literature-grounded positive-unlabeled learning problem and addressed effectively with LLMs.
+By constructing the \OurDatabase dataset and training on small-scale synthesis context, we obtained a model that identifies scalable MOF candidates with strong gold-benchmark accuracy (93.5\%) and, more importantly, high deployment ranking power.
+Conceptually, the study suggests that synthesis procedures contain latent information about potential future manufacturability well before industrial development begins.
+It is therefore conceivable that, when a new MOF is discovered, one may already estimate whether its path toward practical scale-up is narrow or promising.
+Moreover, for existing reported MOF protocols, this workflow can potentially identify overlooked ones that contain high scale-up potential and thus commercial interest.
+In this regard, this proof-of-concept demonstrates how LLM-driven ranking tools may become a valuable early filter, helping the field prioritize which discoveries to evaluate for industrial scale-up.